 As a professional speaker, Haggai worked under contract for General Motors, Mayflower Moving, the Belk department store chain, and the Pentagon.
 Although the average speaker delivers about 75 addresses a year, Haggai averaged 250.
 Often during the Vietnam War, he would deliver up to 10 speeches in a 24-hour period.

 From 1975 to 1977, Haggai stepped in as personnel director of the Boy Scouts of America.
 During that period, he was also elected as the first member of the board of directors of the Independent Grocers Alliance, Inc. (IGA) who was not previously associated with the food industry.
 After completing his scouting position, Haggai became non-executive chairman of IGA, and moved up to chairman and CEO in 1986.
 IGA is a global supermarket based in the United States and includes 5,000 licensed or franchised supermarkets in 38 countries and territories.

-Asked about his achievements, Haggai says, “I feel you have to remain flexible enough to respond affirmatively to the opportunities that come your way.
+Asked about his achievements, Haggai said, “I feel you have to remain flexible enough to respond affirmatively to the opportunities that come your way.
 Every day we must exercise mentally, physically, and spiritually in order to be ready for those opportunities.”

-Haggai explains his active participation in the Horatio Alger Association simply: “The only way any of us can outlive our days upon this earth is to invest in the next generation.
+Haggai explained his active participation in the Horatio Alger Association simply: “The only way any of us can outlive our days upon this earth is to invest in the next generation.
 I believe in our youth, and the Horatio Alger Association is a wonderful way for me to express that.”